solace-fi/solace-docs/docs/dev-docs/contracts/products/BaseProduct.md

   ) public
 ```
 Changes the covered platform.
-Use this if the the protocol changes their registry but keeps the children contracts.
+This function is used if the the protocol changes their registry but keeps the children contracts.
-A new version of the protocol will likely require a new Product.
+A new version of the protocol will likely require a new **Product**.
-Can only be called by the current governor.
+Can only be called by the current `governor`.

 #### Parameters: